argilla-io/biome-text/docs/docs/documentation/basics.md

 To learn more about how to configure and use the `Vocabulary`, see the [VocabularyConfiguration API docs](../api/biome/text/configuration.md#vocabularyconfiguration)

 ## Train
-Once we have everything ready, we can use Pipeline for training our model using the [train](../api/biome/text/pipeline.md#pipeline).
+Once we have everything ready, we can use the Pipeline to train our model using the [Pipeline.train()](../api/biome/text/pipeline.md#pipeline) method.
 Going back to our example:
 ``` python{13}
 from biome.text import Pipeline, VocabularyConfiguration
 from biome.text.data import DataSource